 - The research must be original, ambitious, and perhaps even “heretical” to the discipline—or disciplines—it encompasses

 - The research could not be funded through traditional means and sources

 - The research should have significant impact on the researcher in terms of pursuing a passion, satisfying a long-simmering suspicion, or providing a critical opportunity to advance the researcher’s academic career

-Recipients of Bose Research Grants are honored for their originality and their existing track record.
-Reporting requirements are minimal, and there is virtually no pressure to achieve the specific potential outcome articulated in the researcher’s application.
-We want to promote the kind of research that drove Dr. Bose to become one of the world’s foremost innovators; thus, we believe in the power of letting great minds loose to confront great challenges.
+Recipients of Bose Research Grants are recognized for their originality and vision.
+It is understood that visionary proposals can take the researchers in surprising and unanticipated directions.
+We want to promote the kind of research that drove Dr. Bose to become one of the world’s foremost innovators; thus we believe in the power of letting great minds loose to confront great challenges.

 Amar Bose video